binli2020/aws-bootcamp-cruddur-2023/journal/week2.md

   - 'development' container needs a base image with more utilities installed
   - 'production' container needs a slimmer base image without, i.e. vim, ssh, to make it smaller in size and securer.
 * To **add OpenTelemetry instrucmentation to Python code**,
+  1. Install Packages
     * need install these python libraries.
 So add the following to the `requirements.txt`
     ```sh
     opentelemetry-api
     opentelemetry-sdk